The Comparative Study

 - The role of the Visual Journal in the CS

 The Comparative Study is an independent, critical and contextual investigation that explores artworks from differing cultural contexts.
 The CS is one of the 3 assessed components required by the Visual Arts Curriculum and it constitutes 20% of the final mark.
-It is basically a comparative, analytic investigation presented in screens that strikes a balance between visual and written.
+It is basically a comparative, analytic investigation that strikes a balance between visual and written.
 We refer to "screens" because this will be presented as a PDF and viewed by examiners on computer screens; bear this in mind and present accordingly ( landscape format recommended)

 The CS is not an extended essay, it is an independent critical and contextual investigation of 3 or more artworks from differing cultural contexts